sinaru/cv-builder/README.md

 profile:
   name: # Your name
   title: # Your current job title
-  about: # Some basic details about your experience
+  about: # Some sleek details about your experience

 contact:
   github: # Github username